 Beginning in the late 1700s, settlers from the Eastern states migrating to the Ohio Valley found hundreds of mounds and earthworks.
 The Shawnee and other American Indian peoples apparently knew little of the builders.
 Many tried to solve the mystery of the mounds”.

 – Hopewell Culture Brochure, National Park Service, U.S. Department of the interior

 Ohio and the American heartland are full of wonders like the Newark octagon yet these places receive very little attention in the mainstream media.
 Upon telling friends I was traveling to Ohio for a short trip they asked, “what’s in Ohio?”
 They really had no idea about the collosal Earthworks and I have to confess, neither did I until hearing one of Greg Little’s lectures.

 It turns out that Ohio is a very attractive state, full of green woods, rolling hills and big old trees.
 After visiting Granville and Newark, I wanted to see the Serpent Mound Historical site but noticed my car was having trouble.
 The next major city was a place called Chillicothe where I learned a place called “Mound City” was located.
 Once in town, the man at the muffler shop told me I should find a dealership to get the part I needed but there was no such dealership for hundreds of miles.
-A quick search on my cell phone revealed there was a dealership in Parkersburgh, West Virginia, a place I planned to visit the next day.
-I could still drive the vehicle so decided to press on but before heading out, I decided to visit “Mound City” at Hopewell Culture National Historical Park.
+A quick search on my cell phone revealed there was a dealership in Parkersburg, West Virginia, a place I planned to visit anyway.
+I could still drive the vehicle so decided to risk going but before heading out, I visited “Mound City” at Hopewell Culture National Historical Park.

 They have a museum onsite and upon entering I was invited to sit and watch a documentary about the park and Hopewell mound builders.
 Afterwards, I went into the museum to have a look at the well-crafted artifacts attributed to the Hopewell: